malexsmith/3700_Assignment_1_dispersal/README.md

 dev.off()

 # So - hats off to you!!
 You've made two kinds of phylogeny from publicly available DNA sequences that were collected from two species of deep-sea vent copepods.
 Now, print your pdf, examine the map from the assignment, and prepare to speak for three minutes (!!without notes!!) about the conclusions you might make regarding the larval dispersal of the two genera based on your phylogeny.
+#
-Which taxon is likely to possess planktotrophic larvae?
-Which taxon is likely to possess lecithotrophic larvae?
+# Which taxon is likely to possess planktotrophic larvae?
 Why?
+# Which taxon is likely to possess lecithotrophic larvae?
+Why?
+#
-Does the way you made your phylogeny change your prediction?
-What consequences would mining in the Lau Basin have on species living at and around deep-sea vents?
+# Does the way you made your phylogeny change your prediction?
+# What consequences would mining in the Lau Basin have on species living at and around deep-sea vents?